-(e) Air Ambulance Permits

-- (1) Each applicant for a permit to provide air ambulance services which originate in the County shall submit to the Department the following: - (2) Air Ambulances operating from within the County must be a LEMSA approved Air Ambulance and ALS provider. - (A) Responses to Section 9-83.1(c), items (1), (2), (3), (4), (9), (11), (12), (14), and (15) of this article. - (B) A description of the proposed service, including hours of availability, personnel, triage for emergency and non-emergency calls, area of response and a letter of intent expressing familiarity and willingness to abide by the policies of the Department and the LEMSA.

-- (C) A statement that each aircraft owned or operated by the applicant is maintained in compliance with applicable federal and state laws and regulations regarding licensing and airworthiness. - (f) Investigation by Department.
-Upon receipt of a complete permit application, the Department shall, as part of its investigation to determine if the applicant meets all the requirements of this article, forward a copy of the application to the EMCC for its review and recommendation.
-Upon completion of the investigation, the Department shall provide its written recommendation and the recommendation of the EMCC to the permit applicant and afford the applicant twenty days to make a written response to the Department.
-The Department shall then review the response of the applicant for determination regarding whether the permit should be granted or denied in accordance with Section 9-83.1(g).
+(e) Air Ambulance Permits.
+1 2 Each applicant for a permit to provide air ambulance services which originate in (1)3 the County shall submit to the Division the following: Air Ambulances operating from within the County must be a LEMSA approved Air (2) 4 5 Ambulance and ALS provider.
+Responses to Section 9-83.1(c), items (1), (2), (3), (4), (9), (11), (12), (14), 6 (i) 7 and (15) of this article. (ii) A description of the proposed service, including hours of availability, 8 9 personnel, triage for emergency and non-emergency calls, area of response and 10 a letter of intent expressing familiarity and willingness to abide by the policies of 11 the Division and the LEMSA.
+12 A statement that each aircraft owned or operated by the applicant is (iii) maintained in compliance with applicable federal and state laws and regulations 13 regarding licensing and airworthiness.
+14 15 16 (f) Review by Division.
+Upon receipt of a permit application, the Division shall review the 17 application to determine if the applicant has satisfied all applicable requirements of Section 9-18 83.1.
+No fees under this Article shall be refunded to the permit applicant once the permit 19 application is submitted to the Division for review.
+If the Division determines that the 20 application is incomplete under the requirements of Section 9-83.1, the Division shall send 21 written notice of its determination to the applicant.
+22 23 83.2 Issuance, Denial, or Revocation of Permit.
+24 25 (a) The Division may issue a permit upon finding that the applicant meets the requirements of this article.
+26 27 28